TuralAsgar/spinada-task/README.md

 A robust and secure API built with Node.js, Express, and TypeScript that integrates weather and cryptocurrency data.

+Watch the [YouTube video](https://youtu.be/SLaLB17beEM) for a detailed walkthrough of the project.

 ## 📚 Table of Contents

 * [Features](#-features)